bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

+## 2017-11-23
+* :arrow_up: `DfsProgramVerifier` uses `FullVisitedNodeStore` by default (preferring correctness over speed in the default case).
+* :arrow_up: Updated the Dining Philosopher example to use advanced features.
+Also added it as a unit test.

 ## 2017-11-02
 * :sparkles: the `DfsBProgramVerifier` is now accepting requirement objects over execution paths, instead of the hard-coded deadlock check.
 * :sparkles: new `PathRequirement` class.
 Requirements are passed to the verifiers for making sure the program conforms to them.
 Two implementation already present: